List of Beavis and Butt-Head characters: Cornholio

 Cornholio is an alter ego of Beavis; after consuming large amounts of sugar, caffeine or other stimulants, he pulls his shirt collar over his head, raises his forearms at a right angle to his chest, and then begins to yell or scream erratically, producing a stream of gibberish in an odd faux-Spanish accent while wandering aimlessly.
-Common quotes include "I am the Great Cornholio!
-I need TP for my bunghole!"; when questioned, Cornholio will respond with "Are you threatening me?!"
-Sometimes Beavis will momentarily talk normally before resuming the persona of Cornholio.
 When he stops acting as the Cornholio persona, Beavis usually has no memory of what happened.